mdekstrand/cs533-web/week15/index.md

 This is the last week of class.
 We're going to recap, and talk about what's next, both for learning and for putting what you've learned to practical use.

+## Revisions

+- Dec.
+5: clarified that there is **no week 15 quiz** — there was previously a disagreement between the heading and the text.

 ## {{moverview}} Content Overview

 :::{module} week15